lupyuen/lupyuen.github.io/src/plic3.md

     Which will __Complete the Interrupt__.

-1. Useful But Non-Essential: [__Interrupt Pending__](https://lupyuen.github.io/articles/plic2#pending-interrupts) Register tells us which Interrupts are awaiting Claiming and Completion.
+1. Useful But Non-Essential: [__Interrupt Pending__](https://lupyuen.github.io/articles/plic2#pending-interrupts) Register says which Interrupts are awaiting Claiming and Completion.

     (We'll use it for troubleshooting)